 Most people are generally very sensitive to pricing.
 We’re trained to nickel and dime, clipping coupons and saving as much as possible.
 We do that all the time too – it’s like second nature.

-Shopify’s plans start at a monthly price of $14 for a Starter plan, and moves up to $29 for Basic, $79 for Professional, and $179 for Unlimited.
+Shopify’s plans start at a monthly price of $29 for their “Basic Shopify” plan and moves up to $79 for the “Shopify” and $299 for the “Advanced Shopify” plans.